-The eight-episode series will focus on series the duo's salacious relationship in the 1990s, including the leak of the private honeymoon video and the legal battle that ensued.
+The eight-episode series will focus on the duo's salacious relationship in the 1990s, including the leak of the private honeymoon video and the legal battle that ensued.

 Lee and Anderson are reportedly not involved with the series, which is written by Robert Siegel and DV DeVincentis and produced by Annapurna.

 Anderson and Lee got married on a beach in Mexico in 1995 after dating for just four days.
 The couple, who divorced in 1998, share two sons, Brandon, 24, and Dylan, 22.